georgegian2018/github-projects-for-dummies/exports/github-projects-for-dummies.md

+---
-# GitHub Projects for Dummies
+title: GitHub Projects for Dummies

-*A beginner-friendly guide to GitHub Organizations, Repositories, and Projects.*
+subtitle: A beginner-friendly guide to GitHub Organizations, Repositories, and Projects
+author: Georgios Giannakopoulos
+date: January 2026

 ---